desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 Registries therefore should significantly lower the DS RRset's TTL for some time following an update.
 Pragmatic values for the reduced TTL value range between 5–15 minutes.
 Such low TTLs might be expected to cause increased load on the corresponding authoritative nameservers; however, recent research has demonstrated them to have negligible impact on the overall load of a registry's authoritative nameserver infrastructure {{LowTTL}}.

 The reduction should be in effect at least until the previous DS record set has expired from caches, that is, the period during which the low-TTL is applied should exceed the normal TTL value.
 The routine re-signing of the DS RRset (usually after a few days) provides a convenient opportunity for resetting the TTL.
-When using EPP, the server MAY advertise its TTL policy via the domain `<info>` command described in {{?I-D.ietf-regext-epp-ttl, Section 2.1.1.2}}.
+When using EPP, the server MAY advertise its TTL policy via the domain `<info>` command described in {{?RFC9803, Section 2.1.1.2}}.

 While this approach enables quick rollbacks, timing of the desired DS update process itself is largely governed by the previous DS RRset's TTL, and therefore does not generally benefit from an overall speed-up.
 Note also that nothing is gained from first lowering the TTL of the old DS RRset: such an additional step would, in fact, require another wait period while resolver caches adjust.
 For the sake of completeless, there likewise is no point to increasing any DS TTL values beyond their normal value.